AllphinsPilot/slate/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Documentation for the Allphins API
 ---

 # Introduction